leVanTom123/testApplicationManagementSystem/README.md

 # 4Step

 Because of lack of time there is no navigation bar created.
-You have to use url to reach the endpoints.
+You have to use url to reach seperate pages.

 Intro page: http://localhost:8080/mvc/appointments/reservation
 This page is for the customers to reservate appointment with the specialist.